 The originating SIP UA, which first REGISTERs and is authenticated to the P-CSCF, creates a SIP INVITE with a telephone number identity.

-The P-CSCF in the originating network adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA, and an RPH with value “esnet.1”.
-The P-CSCF will also include Attestation information consisting of an attestation level and an origination identifier in Attestation-Info headers associated with the Caller ID and the RPH.
+The P-CSCF in the originating network adds a P-Asserted-Identity header field asserting the Caller Identity of the originating SIP UA, and an RPH with value “esnet.1”.
+The P-CSCF will also include an Attestation-Info header identifying the attestation level associated with the Caller Identity and an Origination-Id header .
 The P-CSCF passes the SIP INVITE to the E-CSCF.

 The E-CSCF sends the INVITE to the LRF to determine routing instructions.